 - Contact and Registration Data.
 We collect contact and professional data about you through communications and through our Services.
-For example, you provide your contact information to us when you sign up to learn more about our Services, download content, register for an event, and visit our offices.
+For example, you provide your contact information to us when you sign up to learn more about our Services, download content, register for an event, and/or visit our offices.
 Typically, contact data includes your name and contact methods, such as telephone number, email address, and mailing address, and registration data includes the business name and mailing address, administrator contact information, and may include an end user’s business email address or other information.

 - Contract and Payment Data.
 We may receive contract details (like signatures) from you or your organization and use third-party payment processing services to collect payment and billing information, which may contain Personal Data such as billing name, billing address and payment card details, in connection with our Services.